javieraespinosa/big-data-analytics/content/home/about.md

 * Analyse large and heterogeneous datasets (structured, non-structured) on batch

+### Methodology

+The course follows the principle of blended learning.
+Students are thus expected to read and prepare using the provided online material before each lesson.

 ### Prerequisites

 Students are expected to be familiar with the following topics: